 We are also continuing to review our plans to deliver essential services for our customers as lockdown is eased, and in line with emerging Government guidance.

-For housing services particularly, this will mean taking slow and careful steps back out of lockdown.
+For housing services we continue to take slow and careful steps out of lockdown.
 For instance:

-- Our maintenance contractor Sanctuary has only been undertaking emergency repairs work since mid-March.
-From the 1st July, in addition to continuing to offer a 24-hour helpline for urgent repair issues, Sanctuary will start to offer a full repairs service again, prioritising the non-urgent repairs reported in the last 3 months.
+- From mid March to the 1 July, our maintenance contractor Sanctuary only undertook emergency repairs work.
+Since the 1 July, in addition to continuing to offer a 24-hour helpline for urgent repair issues, Sanctuary has started to offer a full repairs service again, prioritising the non-urgent repairs reported before or during the national lockdown.
+We are aware that due to the pandemic, some materials to complete repairs or undertake other works on a property, are on an extended lead time for delivery.
+We are continuing to closely monitor this situation.

 - Within our seven Supported Housing schemes, we are continuing to maintain our strict hygiene and social distancing protocols to protect those who live and work there.
 To protect staff, we have undertaken a new workplace risk assessment, which reflects the latest guidance from the Government and Public Health England.
 This demonstrates that the schemes are ‘Covid-19 safe workplaces’.
 The risk assessment is available here.